 Do not use Canvas mail to contact the instructor staff.
+Make sure that you state your partner's and TA's name in any email that refers to them.

-Software: Required software for programming assignments is described on this web page or on Piazza.
+Software: Required software for programming assignments is described on this web page and/or on Piazza.